ICD-10: Chapters

 The following table lists the chapter number (using Roman numerals), the code range of each chapter, and the chapter's title from the international version of the ICD-10.

 National adoptions

 Approximately 27 countries use ICD-10 for reimbursement and resource allocation in their health system, and some have made modifications to ICD to better accommodate its utility.
 The unchanged international version of ICD-10 is used in 117 countries for performing cause of death reporting and statistics.

 The national versions may differ from the base classification in the level of detail, incomplete adoption of a category, or the addition of procedure codes.

 Australia

 Introduced in 1998, ICD-10 Australian Modification (ICD-10-AM) was developed by the National Centre for Classification in Health at the University of Sydney.
 It is currently maintained by the Australian Consortium for Classification Development.

-ICD-10-AM has also been adopted by New Zealand, the Republic of Ireland, Saudi Arabia and several other countries.
+ICD-10-AM has also been adopted by New Zealand, Ireland, Saudi Arabia and several other countries.

 Brazil

 Brazil introduced ICD-10 in 1996.

+The provisional translation of the ICD-10 for Brazilian Portuguese was started around 1986.
+Brazil was designated the Field Trial Coordinating Centre for field testing of the list's Chapter V, and the translation was then updated and modified by several contributors across the country.
+One of the final versions was proofread by J. Leme Lopes, and the final translation was created directly from the English-language version in 1992.